A ministry to preschoolers, children, teens,

 PROTECTION FOR CHILDREN, TEENS, AND ADULTS

-Two Adult Volunteer Guideline:
+Two Adult Leader Guideline:

 Sensitive Subject Matter (for Children Only):

 Certain topics of discussion are best left for parent /guardians and their children.
-If you have a question about the propriety of discussing one of the topics listed below, speak with the Minister to Children or the Leader in charge of the area in which you serve.
+If you have a question about the propriety of discussing one of the topics listed below, speak with the Minister to Children or the leader in charge of the area in which you serve.
 Examples could include:

 The rapture The tribulation

 Satan – if the purpose is to incite undue fear or confusion Hell – if the purpose is to incite undue fear or confusion Denominations

 Human sexuality or reproduction Female menstrual cycle

 Drugs, alcohol, or other questionable behavior in an adult’s past.

 Two adult leaders should remain together with students.
 If a leader needs to leave a group of student, the Minister of Students or another adult volunteer should be notified so that the two adult volunteers can be maintained.
 If there are times this cannot be maintained a rule of 3 needs to be enforced.
 Adults should not be alone with an individual student.
 This applies to all Student Ministry events, both on campus and off campus, including Sunday morning Bible Study, Camps, Disciple Now, Serve Week, Small Groups, etc.

 All relationships between students and adult leaders should be above reproach, no dating relationships should develop.